cataclysmbnteam/Cataclysm-BN/doc/LUA_SUPPORT.md

 Functions and constants are organized into "libraries" for organizational purposes.
 Types are available globally, and may have member functions and fields.

-To see the full list of funcitons, constants and types, run the game with `--lua-doc` command line argument.
+To see the full list of functions, constants and types, run the game with `--lua-doc` command line argument.
 This will generate documentation file `lua_doc.md` that will be placed in your `config` folder.

 #### Global overrides